Waggle dance: Applications to operations research

-In line with recent work in swarm intelligence research involving optimization algorithms inspired by the behavior of social insects (including bees, ants and termites), and vertebrates such as fish and birds, there has recently been research on using bee waggle dance behavior for efficient fault-tolerant routing.
+In line with work in swarm intelligence research involving optimization algorithms inspired by the behavior of social insects (including bees, ants and termites), and vertebrates such as fish and birds, there has been research on using bee waggle dance behavior for efficient fault-tolerant routing.
 From the abstract of Wedde, Farooq, and Zhang (2004):

 In this paper we present a novel routing algorithm, BeeHive, which has been inspired by the communicative and evaluative methods and procedures of honey bees.
 In this algorithm, bee agents travel through network regions called foraging zones.
 On their way their information on the network state is delivered for updating the local routing tables.
 BeeHive is fault tolerant, scalable, and relies completely on local, or regional, information, respectively.
 We demonstrate through extensive simulations that BeeHive achieves a similar or better performance compared to state-of-the-art algorithms.

 Another bee-inspired stigmergic computational technique called bee colony optimization is employed in Internet Server Optimization.

 The Zigbee RF protocol is named after the waggle dance.